senresearch/SAMSpreprocessing/README.md

-# SAMSstudypreprocessing
+# SAMS study preprocessing - supplements
 ___

-# Effect of Statin Treatment on Metabolites, Lipids and Prostanoids in Patients with Statin Associated Muscle Symptoms (SAMS)
+## Effect of Statin Treatment on Metabolites, Lipids and Prostanoids in Patients with Statin Associated Muscle Symptoms (SAMS)
----

 ## Abstract